AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/mobile-sdk-epc.md

     You have now integrated the Adobe Experience Platform Mobile SDK with your Commerce mobile app.
 Event data flows from your app to the Experience Platform edge.

-To learn how you can retrieve Real-Time CDP audiences in your mobile Commerce app to inform cart price rules and dynamic blocks, see [Audience Activation](https://experienceleague.adobe.com/docs/commerce-admin/customers/audience-activation.html).
+To learn how to retrieve Real-Time CDP audiences from your mobile Commerce app to inform cart price rules and dynamic blocks, see [Audience Activation](https://experienceleague.adobe.com/docs/commerce-admin/customers/audience-activation.html).